Collyer Quay Centre

-16 Collyer Quay, formerly CALTEX HOUSE and Hitachi Tower, is a 37-storey, 166 m, skyscraper in the central business district of Singapore.
+Collyer Quay Centre, formerly CALTEX HOUSE and Hitachi Tower, is a 37-storey, 166 m, skyscraper in the central business district of Singapore.
 It is located on 16 Collyer Quay, in the zone of Raffles Place, near Chevron House, Change Alley, Tung Centre, and The Arcade, all of which are roughly 100 metres away.
 Facing Clifford Pier, the building commands a panoramic view of Marina Bay.
 It has an underground linkage to Raffles Place MRT station.

 The skyscraper has a spire that is 13 m, which increases the tower overall height from 166 to 179 m It is on a 999-year leasehold.

-16 Collyer Quay has a net lettable area of approximately 25980 m2.
-The building had close to 100% occupancy as of December 31, 2007, and key tenants include Hitachi and American Express.
+Collyer Quay Centre has a net lettable area of approximately 25980 m2.
+The building had close to 100% occupancy as of 31 December 2007, and key tenants include Hitachi and American Express.

 History

 Hitachi Tower was designed by Murphy/Jahn, Inc. Architects, and local firm Architects 61 Pte Ltd. It was completed in 1992.
 Other firms involved in the development include Hitachi, CapitaLand Commercial Limited, Savu Investments Private Limited, CapitaLand Limited, Obayashi Gumi Corporation, Sendai Eversendai Engineering Group, Steen Consultants Private Limited, PCR Engineers Private Limited, and Rider Hunt Levett & Bailey.